We are pleased to announce Digswell Arts fellow Suman Gujral based in The Forge as the artist of the month.

 What are you working on at the moment (forthcoming exhibitions, events, workshops, etc)?

 I have recently had two works accepted by the prestigious Woolwich Contemporary print fair which will be shown this Autumn virtually or in person depending on circumstances!
 In January, I was lucky enough to be awarded a bursary by A-N Artists to develop my practice.
 It’s for mentorship and making new work.
 My mentor is Lewis Biggs, formerly director of Tate Liverpool and currently of Folkestone Triennial.
-He has helped me decide on the direction of my practice and to develop proposals.
+He has helped me to decide the direction of my practice, increased my confidence in my work and broadened my horizons.
+I am developing ideas for large scale installations.

 What are you plans for the coming year?

 I am developing an installation about migration and climate change principally using printmaking techniques.
-I am hoping to show it at next tears Woolwich Contemporary.
-My solo with Parndon Mill, called Light and Shadow, was postponed but I hope it will ho ahead next year so I am making work for that.
+I am hoping to show it at next year’s Woolwich Contemporary.
+My solo with Parndon Mill, called Light and Shadow, was postponed but I hope it will go ahead next year so I am making work for that.

 What is the question that you most get asked about your work?

 I get asked why I work with print.
 It’s partly because there are so many different printmaking techniques which means that there are also lots of ways to explore my concerns.
-I love working with traditions etching – the way that the acid leaves permanent marks on the plate, both intentional and unintended, echoes how life leaves its traces on us.
+I love working with traditional etching – the way that the acid leaves permanent marks on the plate, both intentional and unintended, echoes how life leaves its traces on us.
 And solar etching because it’s environmentally friendly and gives great photographic effects.
+More importantly, because my work often explores global events print is the ideal medium for me as it has a long, global tradition of being used as a medium for protest and social commentary, from Callot in France -protesting war to Chittoprasad in India in the 1930s exposing the Bengal Famine to the collective, Printmakers Against Racism set up in the wake of BLM.

 Who or what inspires you?